urob/zmk-config/zmk-nodefree-config/README.md

 ### International characters

-This repository includes pre-defined definitions for international characters for a few languages (currently German and Greek --- contributions are welcome!).
+There are pre-defined definitions for international characters for a few languages (currently German and Greek --- contributions are welcome!).
 These can be loaded by sourcing the corresponding files.
 ```C++
 #include "../zmk-nodefree-config/international_chars/greek.dtsi"
 #include "../zmk-nodefree-config/international_chars/german.dtsi"
 ```
-These files make use of unicode in the background, please see the unicode documentation above for prerequisites.
+These definitions make use of unicode in the background, please see the unicode documentation above for prerequisites.
 Once sourced, Greek and German characters can be added to the keymap using, e.g., `&alpha`, `&upsilon`, `&tau` or `&omikron` (see the language files for a complete list of available characters).